segestic/vcf-contacts/README.md

-# 📖 CSV to VCFContacts App
+# 📖 CSV to VCF Contacts App
 Streamlit app for brainTumor prediction